Do you compare your drinking habits with those around you, mentally asking yourself ‘am I an alcoholic’?

 This assessment is very important, providing clarity on your current habits and life choices.
 From here, you’ll be placed in a better position to decide on your future.
 Through our services, rehabilitation will be recommended from alcoholism to help you stop drinking sustainably.
 However, the final decision is in your hands on whether a life without alcohol consumption will serve you best.

 Life as an alcoholic can be very challenging.
-The timescale between experiencing substance abuse and an alcohol addiction can progress rapidly.
+The timescale of experiencing substance abuse and alcohol addiction can progress rapidly.
 Similarly, your alcohol addiction can also progress quickly, soon becoming difficult to control.